What Is Entropy? Definition, Meaning & Why It Matters in Science & AI

 Entropy and Spontaneity

 Entropy helps define whether a given reaction will occur, independent of its rate.
 Spontaneous exothermic reactions are characterized by the surroundings being positive, making the total entropy positive.
-For endothermic reactions to be spontaneous, the system’s entropy must be positive while the surroundings’ is negative; overall, the total entropy is positive.
+For endothermic reactions to be spontaneous, the system's entropy must be positive while the surroundings' entropy is negative; overall, the total entropy is positive.

-Thermodynamic entropy enables quantification of changes and prediction of chemical reaction outcomes.
+Thermodynamic entropy enables the quantification of changes and the prediction of chemical reaction outcomes.
 The thermodynamic definition of the second law indicates that in irreversible processes, entropy will always increase.
 This principle reflects the natural direction of energy transformations, as described by classical thermodynamics and the laws of thermodynamics.

 Entropy in Information Theory